Top 10 Causes of Stress at Work

 Understand your team’s workload

-Track time together with your team to get a clear picture about teams’ workload and ensure that every team member has an appropriate amount of work
+Track time together with your team to get a clear picture about teams’ workload, while ensuring that every team member has an appropriate amount of work

 2. Lack of control